 - Handled more than two million tonnes of freight in 2018

-- Cargo facilities cover an area of two million square feet
+- Cargo facilities occupy an area of two million square feet

 - Offers direct cargo flights to Italy